 Our Trauma & PTSD Specialties

-Our approach to trauma (the inability or great difficulty with being-experiencing here and now) relates to the present-moment nervous system state that pertains behaviorally, emotionally, energetically and psychically to a perceived or actual past-moment injury.
+All in connection with a perceived or actual past-moment injury.
 In this way we are quickly able to discern physiology or psychology (belief) as the primary sources of challenge.

 Trauma is akin to a dream constantly recycled by the nervous system as it seeks to change the narrative content and thus reach the completion of the dream.
 When the dream ends the individual wakes up to the present - here and now.
 As human beings we are generally conditioned by external and internal forces to resist and block this completion.